Looking for a career in public child welfare?

 Rick is very passionate about adolescents and transitioning youth.
 He is a strong ally and advocate in making sure all youth in foster care are given the necessary tools to be successful in adulthood.

-As one of two Program Coordinators with CWTAP at the UW Tacoma, Susan provides administrative support to the Director, four Field Instructors and assists with a wide range of office operations.
+As the Program Coordinator for CWTAP at the UW Tacoma, Susan provides administrative support to the Director, four Field Instructors and assists with a wide range of office operations.
 She began her career with the University of Washington Seattle, School of Social Work as a Program Coordinator for Partners for Our Children (POC) for 2 years and then began as Program Coordinator with CWTAP in 2010.
 Prior to this, Susan worked at the Department of Children, Youth and Families (King County) first as a Paralegal and then Administrative Assistant for 12 years.
 It was during this time that she discovered her passion for child welfare and social work that continues to this day.
 Watching students pursue their dreams of working in the social work profession is the highlight of her work with CWTAP.
 Susan has a 29 year old daughter, loves football, baseball and reading.

 Moniquetra Slater, MSW is one of three Field Instructors for the Child Welfare Training and Advancement Program (CWTAP) here at UW Tacoma.
-She is both proud and honored to be able to work for CWTAP and the Social Work and Criminal Justice program, feeling as though this is her way of giving back to the program that helped to mold and develop her social work career.
+She is both proud and honored to be able to work for CWTAP and the School of Social Work and Criminal Justice, feeling as though this is her way of giving back to the program that helped to mold and develop her social work career.
 Ms. Slater graduated from UW Tacoma in 2008 with her Masters of Social Work degree, and was a CWTAP student herself.
 She also has a Bachelor’s degree in Psychology from Pacific Lutheran University, where she also minored in Sociology and Religion.
 Ms. Slater has been working with children and families since 2002, including work as a Children’s Mental Health Counselor and as a Child Welfare Social Worker with the State of Washington.
 During her time with the State Ms. Slater worked in the following programs: Family Voluntary Services, Tribal Payment Liaison, Adoptions, Child and Family Welfare Services, and Indian Child Welfare as both a front-line worker and supervisor.

 Ms. Slater is very passionate about providing best-practice services to children and families.
 This involves working diligently to build appropriate rapport and effectively engaging with everyone who has a vested interest in the success of the family.